MicrosoftDocs/VBA-Docs/api/Access.Form.DatasheetBorderLineStyle.md

 ## Example

 This example sets the datasheet border line style on the first open form to short dashes.
-The form must be set to Datasheet View in order for you to see the change.
+The form must be set to Datasheet view in order for you to see the change.

 ```vb